trevorfenner/programming-paradigms-example-code/README.md

 * [`Scala`](https://www.scala-lang.org/) - combines object-oriented and functional programming in one concise, high-level language
 * [`Smalltalk`](http://www.smalltalk.org/) - The "original" OOP language
 * [`TypeScript`](https://www.typescriptlang.org/) - a typed superset of JavaScript that compiles to plain JavaScript

+Folders that begin `banas-???` contain the code from the respective video.